Kiersti Giron

 I so enjoyed seeing the movie Saving Mr. Banks a few weeks ago.
 As a writer, I loved the “behind the scenes” angle on a story going from book to screenplay to film, plus the marvelous acting in a poignantly multi-layered story.
-But one line struck me in particular, and I’ve been pondering it since:
+But one line struck me in particular, and I’ve been pondering it sinantiquebooks21ce:

 “That’s what we storytellers do,” Walt Disney says near the end of the film.
 “We restore order with imagination.
 We instill hope again and again and again.”